 To find out more about the award, visit www.rusi.org/westminstermedal

-Created with the support of The Duke of Westminster, the Medal is bestowed yearly for the best book in the English language, regardless of nationality, gender or age of the author, which represents in the opinion of the Awarding Board a notable and original contribution to the study of international or national security, or the military professions.
-Previous winners of the medal include: Hew Strachan, N.A.M.
-Rodger, John Keegan, Marrack Goulding and Percy Cradock.
+The Duke of Westminster’s Medal for Military Literature has been awarded annually since 1997.
+The award is bestowed for the best book in the English language by a living author, regardless of nationality, gender or age, which represents in the opinion of the Awarding Board a notable and original contribution to the study of international or national security, or the military professions.